dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable** or **cast**: May contain type argument patterns.
 Introduces a variable whose name is the pattern's identifier.
 The variable is final if the surrounding pattern variable declaration has a `final` modifier.
-The variable is late if it is inside a pattern variable declaration marked `late`.

 *   **Type pattern**: Type patterns new *type* variables whose name is the type pattern's identifier.
 Type variables are always final.

-All variables declared in an instance field pattern variable declaration are covariant if the pattern variable declaration is marked `covariant`.
-Variables declared in a field pattern declaration define getters on the surrounding class and setters if the field pattern declaration is not `final`.

 The scope where a pattern's variables are declared depends on the construct that contains the pattern:

-*   **Top-level pattern variable declaration**: The top-level library scope.
 *   **Local pattern variable declaration**: The rest of the block following the declaration.
 *   **For loop pattern variable declaration**: The body of the loop and the condition and increment clauses in a C-style for loop.
-*   **Static field pattern variable declaration**: The static scope of the enclosing class.
-*   **Instance field pattern variable declaration**: The instance scope of the enclosing class.
 *   **Switch statement case**: The guard clause and the statements of the subsequent non-empty case body.
 *   **Switch expression case**: The guard clause and the case expression.